serverless/serverless/README.md

 npm install -g serverless
 ```

-### Set Up Your AWS Account Credentials.
+### Set Up Your AWS Account Credentials:

 The Serverless Framework deploys to your own AWS account.
 You'll need to enable Serverless Framework to deploy to your AWS account by giving it access.
 [Here is a guide to help you set up your credentials securely](https://www.serverless.com/framework/docs/providers/aws/guide/credentials)

 ### Create A Service:

 A "Service" is the Framework's project or app concept.
-You can create one from scratch or select an existing template by running...
+You can create one from scratch or select an existing template by running.

 ```bash
 serverless
 ```

-Go through the onboarding flow and then navigate into the newly created directory
+Go through the onboarding flow and then navigate into the newly created directory.

 ```bash
 cd my-new-service